Highland Park

 Hundreds of people of all ages showed up to make a statement about the need for better gun safety legislation, both in mass and in small group meetings with legislators.

 Hundreds of Illinoisans showed up to demand better, even in this state with better than average gun safety legislation.
 The speeches were inspiring, delivering the clear and insistent message that the progress that has already been made is just the start of what needs to be done.
 A couple of younger people spoke to the crowd, letting us know that the people of their generation are always wondering, “Am I next?”
-Imagine going to school with that every day.
+Imagine going to school with that knot in your belly every day.

 An artist turned her hand to making clear the truth of what we as a society have done.
 Her display has over 30,000 orange flags, each representing a child murdered by guns just since Sandy Hook.
 Look at the picture – what you can see is a fraction of the total display.
 Now imagine if each flag were instead a healthy kid.